-The M-A712 monoclonal antibody specifically binds to CD71 which is also known as the transferrin receptor (TFR).
+The L01.1 monoclonal antibody specifically binds to CD71 which is also known as the transferrin receptor (TFR).
 This type II transmembrane glycoprotein is expressed on cells as a disulfide-linked homodimer comprised of 95 kDa monomers.
-CD71 is expressed on activated lymphocytes, monocytes, macrophages, erythroid progenitors, brain endothelium, and most proliferating cells.
-CD71 is not expressed on resting lymphocytes and is upregulated during lymphocyte responses to antigens or mitogens.
+CD71 is expressed on activated lymphocytes, monocytes, macrophages, brain endothelium, and most proliferating cells.
+The transferrin receptor is also present on early erythroid cells but is lost as reticulocytes differentiate into mature erythrocytes.
+CD71 is lowly expressed on normal resting lymphocytes and is upregulated during lymphocyte responses to antigens or mitogens.
+The transferrin receptor is essential for iron transport into proliferating cells.
 Through an endocytic pathway, the transferrin receptor mediates cellular iron uptake by binding and internalizing iron that is bound to transferrin.
 After releasing iron within the low pH endosomal environment, transferrin and its receptor can be recycled to the cell surface.

 The antibody was conjugated to BD Horizon BUV615 which is part of the BD Horizon Brilliant™ Ultraviolet family of dyes.
 This dye is a tandem fluorochrome with an Ex Max near 350 nm and an Em Max near 615 nm.
 BD Horizon Brilliant BUV615 can be excited by the ultraviolet laser (355 nm) and detected with a 610/20 filter and a 595 nm LP.
 Due to the excitation of the acceptor dye by the blue/yellow-green laser line, there may be significant spillover into channels detecting PE-CF594 like emissions (eg, 610/20-nm filter).